hmcts/chart-idam-pr/README.md

 ```
 *Notes*:
 - idam-pr.service.name: name of the service as configured in IDAM.
 It is unique per service per environment and will
-match the label your service appears with in IDAM Admin Console..
+match the label your service appears with in IDAM Admin Console.
 If you are not sure what it  needs to be set to,
 please contact IDAM team at #sidam-team.
 - idam-pr.service.redirect_uri: this is the application callback URL where IDAM will send back the authentication code
 - SERVICE_FQDN - is injected by Jenkins and values file templated before passing to Helm.